 Dr. Spitzer received her B.A. in psychology from Claremont McKenna College, where she conducted research on video modeling for play with children with autism and assisted in behavioral interventions.
 She received both her M.A. in occupational therapy and her PhD in occupational science from the University of Southern California.
 Her doctoral research focused on understanding individual meaning in activities for children with autism.
 This research and training provided the foundation for her focus on using personal occupational meaning as the cornerstone for effective intervention.

 Dr. Spitzer's professional endeavors have been driven by her desire to make research more accessible and relevant to practice.
-Currently, she is co-editing the 4th edition of the text, Autism: A Comprehensive Occupational Therapy Approach (published by the American Occupational Therapy Association).
-She co-authored the text book Activity Analysis, Creativity, and Playfulness in Pediatric Occupational Therapy: Making Play Just Right, as well as chapters in other books.
-She has written several articles in the American Journal of Occupational Therapy as well as published in the Journal of Occupational Science and the Scandinavian Journal of Occupational Therapy.
+She recently co-edited the 4th edition of the text, Autism Across the Lifespan: A Comprehensive Occupational Therapy Approach (published by the American Occupational Therapy Association).
+She coauthored the textbook Activity Analysis, Creativity, and Playfulness in Pediatric Occupational Therapy: Making Play Just Right as well as chapters in other books.
+She has written several articles in the American Journal of Occupational Therapy and has also been published in the Journal of Occupational Science and the Scandinavian Journal of Occupational Therapy.

 Thank you for signing up!